Want To Retire at 65? See if You Can Answer These Six Questions

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Saving for retirement is important, but so is understanding how you’ll spend your money once you stop collecting a paycheck.
+Saving for retirement is important, but so is knowing how you’ll spend your money once you stop collecting a paycheck.

-Without a plan, you could end up spending too much money in the early years of retirement, which may force you to change your lifestyle later on.
-Or you may be too frugal at the start of your retirement and not be healthy enough to spend your money as you get older.
+Without a plan, you could spend too much money in the early years of retirement, which may force you to change your lifestyle later on.
+Or you may be too frugal at the start and not healthy enough to enjoy it when you're older.

 It's why Jung Seh, a financial advisor at Bogart Wealth, says it's so important to come up with a withdrawal strategy before you retire.
 “When you are thinking about retirement, you want to think about the income sources you may have,” says Seh.
 “You want to have a cash flow withdrawal strategy in mind.”